ysaito2/blog/_posts/2021-12-18-Elongineering.md

 &nbsp;&nbsp;

 How do we study Elongineering?
 As starters, there is a great book by Eric Berger "Liftoff: Elon Musk and the Desperate Early Days That Launched SpaceX" that covered, well as the title says the early days of SpaceX.
-(Good old America, the land of entertainment, the first question Eric recieved after publishing the book was "Have you already sold the movie rights for the book?")
-There is also video by Everyday Astraunaut on youtube explaining the engineering decisions made for the development of the Merlin and Raptor engines.
+There is also a great video by Everyday Astraunaut on [youtube](https://www.youtube.com/c/EverydayAstronaut) explaining the engineering decisions made for the development of the Merlin and Raptor engines.
 Both are great resources to start studying how Elon builds technology and companies.

 &nbsp;&nbsp;